-community enterprise; it is both a charity and a company limited by guarantee.
+The Afro-Caribbean Millennium Centre was designed as a multi-faceted community enterprise, which is both a charity and a company limited by guarantee.